Spring 2017 Writing Fellows Applications are due December 2.

 The Writing Program and the CWAA are pleased to offer the Writing Fellows Program to support First-Year Seminars and Writing-in-the-Disciplines courses at Stonehill.
-A Writing Fellow is an undergraduate teaching assistant who is specifically charged with supporting writing activities in the classroom.
+A Writing Fellow is an undergraduate peer writing tutor who is specifically charged with supporting writing activities in the classroom.

 All Fellows must successfully complete the three credit seminar, WRI 369: Writing Tutoring: Theory and Practice.
 An initial orientation and monthly supervision by CWAA staff are required.
-Faculty who are granted a Writing Fellow will provide feedback at the end of the semester to the Director of the CWAA for program assessment purposes.
+Faculty who are granted a Writing Fellow will provide feedback at the end of the semester to the Director of the CWAA for program assessment.

 The Writing Fellow's Role in the Classroom